 We might not garden together but we can be gardeners together.

-Gertrude Jekyll had a profound effect on me as well as thousands of modern gardeners.
+Gertrude Jekyll had a profound effect thousands of gardeners.
 Jekyll’s use of color, texture, and harmony furthered the garden as a place that draws one in – both visually and physically.
-Jekyll’s garden was a defined and deliberate place, not just a collection of plants next to a wall.4
+Jekyll’s garden was a defined and deliberate place, not just a collection of plants next to a wall.

 In 1931, a few years before he died, Robinson gave Jekyll a copy of his influential The Wild Garden.
 It was inscribed thus:

 His gardens were more flowery than his prose.
 Or, perhaps, the closer people are the less they have to say.
 Regardless, it nods to a bond.
-Two who are gardeners together.5
+Two who are gardeners together.1

 She moves them around like spring bulbs and cobbles a book from the effort, Life in the Garden.
 Lively discusses literature, style, trends, and those who would be gardeners, like Prince Charles who talks to his plants.